Advice to Young People, The Lies I Tell Myself¶

 Love Plateaus¶

-Once you start hitting a plateau, can you just start thinking about progressive overload and making sure what you're doing is facing difficulty at some consistent rate, but ultimately this is just to get you over and through some of these spots.
+Once you start hitting a plateau, you can just start thinking about progressive overload and making sure what you're doing is facing difficulty at some consistent rate, but ultimately this is just to get you over and through some of these spots.
 At some point in the future, how much better you get will just be a function of how badly you want it and how much you enjoy the act.

 How to identify the champ